wp-plugins/game-schedules/readme.txt

 == Frequently Asked Questions ==

+= How do I get the team logos to work in my schedule tables and sliders? = Team logos require use of the new Teams and Schedules Custom Data Types.
+While there is quite a bit of setup required to enable these new cool features, the setup work then makes it very easy to enter games.
+Please read the full documentation on [shoalsummitsolutions.com](http://shoalsummitsolutions.com/category/users-manuals/gs-plugin/).

 = Why is the plugin called "Game Schedules"?
 Couldn't I use it for other event schedules? = Sure.
 The software doesn't know or care that the entries are "games".
 The references are to "game schedule" and "sched_games", only because that was original purpose of the plugin.
 Note however that it has no 'calendar' features, it just provides a simple list of events as a table.